DegirmenKagan/digitalBusinessCard/README.md

 Hello folks!
 I'll be improving this project in time.

-This is aimed to be a customizeable business card.
+This is aimed to be a customizable business card.

 Live version of project:
 https://digital-business-card-eosin.vercel.app/